nanobloom/youtube_downloader/README.md

 Hey everyone, I'm Filip, I'm programming in (mostly) Python for a year, on and off and this is my first program that seems like something worth sharing.
 Main purpose of the project is to get familiar and learn GitHub and practice programming in general but I think it might be actually useful for the community at the same time so for that reason I decided to share it.
 Note: Program is basically at alpha stage.
-For now it works for me and it might work for you assuming you have libraries installed but it's not guaranteed as I'm still trying to spot bugs and do my best to fix em.
+For now it works for me and it might work for you assuming you are using Windows 10 and have libraries installed but it's not guaranteed as I'm still trying to spot bugs and doing my best to fix em.